Barrow Holographic Dark Energy in Brane World Cosmology: BHDE in RS II Brane

+Numerical solution now gives $\Omega_D = \Omega_{\Lambda}$ at every epoch ($z$).
+Fig. (\ref{fig:omd_rs}) depicts the evolution of $\Omega_D (\Omega_\Lambda)$ with redshift.
+In RS II brane scenario too, a lower bound of $\Delta$ exists, beyond which $\Omega_{\Lambda}$ becomes a monotonically increasing function of $z$ and does not converge into .
+We estimate this bound of $\Delta$ to be around $\Delta\sim 0.1$.
+Beyond this limit stable cosmological models can not be obtained.

-Evidently for any $\Delta$ the present estimate for the dark energy density ($\approx 0.73$) can be satisfied.
+For any $\Delta$ value, the present estimate for the dark energy density ($\approx 0.73$) can be satisfied.
 This density was far lower in earlier epochs except for the models with small delta values (e.g., $\Delta = 0.1$) where dark energy density decreases very slowly in the past.
 Dark energy accounts for almost the entire budget in future irrespective of $\Delta$.
-Now, a few more steps of non-trivial algebra leads us to the expression of EoS and parameter $\omega _{\Lambda}$ of BHDE and deceleration parameter $q$.
+A few more steps of non-trivial algebra leads us to the expression of EoS and parameter $\omega _{\Lambda}$ of BHDE and deceleration parameter $q$.

-and,
+and

 The evolution of these parameters are shown below in figs. (\ref{fig:eos_rs}) and (\ref{fig:decl_rs}).
-Clearly, the dark energy EoS parameter evolve into $\omega_D (=\Omega_{\Lambda})=-1.0$ in future for any $\Delta$ value but remains phantom throughout the evolutionary phase.
+Much like the DGP brane case, the dark energy EoS parameter evolve into $\omega_D (=\Omega_{\Lambda})=-1.0$ in future for any $\Delta$ value but and is never phantom at any stage of evolution.
 The universe transits from a decelerating phase into an accelerating one.
-The transition redshift, however, depends on $\Delta$ and for smaller values such as $\Delta = 0.1$ this transition occur only in future making the model incapable of describing the present phase of acceleration.
+The transition redshift, however, depends on $\Delta$ and for smaller values such as $\Delta \leq 0.360$ this transition occur only in future making the model incapable of describing the present phase of acceleration.